-Has your life grown dim and stale because you are no longer walking closely with the Lord?
-Our God is so gracious that even after we have rebelled against him, he not only wipes out our sins, but he also goes on to give us times of refreshing.
-This phrase, “times of refreshing,” encompasses quite a bit, including the return of our Lord, but it also seems to include a sense of spiritual refreshment that comes to the individual believer.
 Think back to when you first came to know the Lord.
 The burden of your sin was heavy upon you as you felt the curse and judgment it demanded.
 Then someone pointed you to Christ, and through faith, your sins were washed away.
-Then, do you remember what followed?
-Do you remember being refreshed as the Joy of the Lord became your strength?
-The world was just a little brighter, the mountains where a bit more majestic, and the burdens of the world seemed lighter, because you knew nothing could separate you from his love.
+Do you remember what followed?
+Do you remember being refreshed as the joy of the Lord became your strength?
+The world was just a little brighter, the mountains were a bit more majestic, and the heaviness of the world seemed lighter because you knew nothing could separate you from his love.

 What we experienced during these times was the Holy Spirit’s work, as he bore witness with our spirit that we are children of God (Rom.
 8:16).
 As Paul told us, even if the outward man is perishing, the inward man is being renewed day by day (2 Cor.
 4:16) because even in this fallen world, the Spirit has been given to us as a deposit, guaranteeing what is to come (2 Cor.
 5:5).
-As he works in our lives, our spirits are refreshed knowing that our sins can no longer condemn us because of Christ’s work, and we will dwell in the house of the Lord forever when this life is through.
+As the Spirit works in our lives, our spirits are refreshed in the knowledge that our sins can no longer condemn us, and we will dwell in the house of the Lord forever.

-It is at this point, that the enemy begins to mock you for taking the bait, and begins to tell you that you’ve gone too far and that you have never been his child.
-But the Spirit of God, who has never left you, has many ways of stirring you to a remembrance of the times of refreshing you once had.
-He moves you to recall the former times for at least two reasons.
-First, to remind you that you are his child and give you strength as you deal with the sin in which you now find yourself entangled, and second, to call you to repentance because the times of refreshing can be experienced again.
+At this point, the enemy begins to mock us for taking the bait and tells us that we have gone too far.
+But the Spirit of God, who has never left you, has many ways of stirring you to remember the refreshing times you once had.
+Sometimes, out of the millions of things we could be reading online, he places a short devotion like this one in front of us.
+He moves us to recall the former times of refreshing for at least two reasons.
+First, to remind us that we are his child and give us strength as we deal with the sin in which we now find ourselves entangled, and second, to call us to repentance because the times of refreshing can be experienced again.

-If you find yourself in this situation, and the joy of your salvation has been eclipsed by the cares and sins of this life, remember the times you once had with your Savior.
-By doing so you can be confirmed that you are his child, and you will hear the call to repentance saying, come back to your First Love, and as you “draw near to me and I will draw near to you” (James 4:8).
-And if you have never come to Christ for the forgiveness of sins, you too can have your sins wiped out, that times of refreshing may come.
+If you find yourself in this situation, and the joy of your salvation has been eclipsed by the cares and sins of this life, remember the times of refreshing you once had.
+Doing so will confirm that you are his child despite the enemy’s taunts.
+You will also hear the call to repentance saying, come back to your First Love, and as you “draw near to me, I will draw near to you” (James 4:8).
+And if you have never come to Christ for the forgiveness of sins, you too can be washed clean in the blood of Jesus, that times of refreshing may come.